Cord-cutting: "Cord-nevers"

-On November 28, 2011, a report by Credit Suisse media analyst Stefan Anninger said that young people who grew up accustomed to watching shows online would be less likely to subscribe to pay-television services, terming these people as "cord-nevers".
+On November 28, 2011, a report by Credit Suisse media analyst Stefan Anninger said that young people who grew up accustomed to watching shows online would be less likely to subscribe to pay-television services, terming these people as "cord nevers".
 Anninger predicted that by the end of 2012, the industry's subscriber count would drop by 200,000 to 100.5 million; Anninger's report also stated that consumers were not likely to return to paying for television.
 In the case of land-line telephones, people had believed younger people would eventually get them, but now numerous subscribers only have mobile phones.
 Anninger predicted that the same would hold true for pay television, and that providers would need to offer lower-priced packages with fewer channels in order to reverse the trend.
 Also using the term "cord-nevers" was Richard Schneider, whose company Antennas Direct was selling antennas through the Internet.
 Schneider said that some of his prospective customers only knew of streaming video services, such as Netflix, and were not aware that broadcast television even existed.
 In a speech on November 16, 2012, Time Warner CEO Jeff Bewkes said "cord-nevers" did not see anything worth paying for.

-Cord shaving
+Cord-shaving

 In 2013, specific channels were losing more subscribers than pay television providers.
-This was because of what came to be known as "cord shaving", switching to a cheaper package of channels.
+This was because of what came to be known as "cord shaving", i.e., switching to a cheaper package of channels.
 Drastic changes in subscription fees influence the cord-shaving phenomenon, meaning that when prices go up, consumers are highly likely to downgrade subscription services to lower packages and complement them with cheaper OTT television services.
 The risk with the cord-shavers is that once this group is dissatisfied with pay-television services, they become cord-cutters.
 The cord-shaving phenomenon is highly likely to increase as fibre is rolled out to more areas in South Africa, and as data prices are reduced.
 In the United Kingdom, 36% of OTT television subscribers downgraded their premium pay-television services.
 A further 71% of OTT television subscribers have combined their subscription with pay-television subscription services owing to the inability of OTT television services to offer elite sport, and this phenomenon is called cord-stacking.